DalbergDataInsights/spph-email-report/README.md

 * Creation of the emails

 Consequently, it is impossible to successfully execute the second part until the first part is completed.
-The output of the first part of the program is a json file and for visualisations for each indicator.
-First three visualisations are a scatter plot with district-level overview of the indicator, a bar chart with facilities' contribution and reporting scatter plot.
-The fourth visualisation is a country-level overview scatter of the indicator.
-The json file contains titles of the figures, which are implemented to emails as figures' captions.
+The output of the first part of the program is a json file and four visualisations for each indicator.
+The first three visualisations are: a scatter plot with an overview of the indicator at county level, a bar chart with facilities contribution and a reporting scatter plot.
+The fourth visualisation is an overview scatter for an indicator, but at country level.
+The json file `titles.json`  contains figure titles, which are implemented in emails as figure captions.
 Output of the second part of the program is emails.

 The content of the instruction file is structured as follows: